 10.You May Bury Remains in the Backyard

 While local regulations might have some conditions, this is a common choice.
-This will allow you to keep your loved ones close.
+This will allow you to keep your loved ones close, and you’ll be able to visit them within a few steps.

-At St. Charles Monuments, we have been helping people through this mourning period for years.
-With a gentle but helpful approach, we have assisted families in this planning process and provided helpful advice.
-Whether you are seeking a cemetery monument for cremation or a burial, our team of experts can help.
+At St. Charles Monuments, we’ve been helping Long Islanders throughout their bereavement for years.
+With a gentle but helpful approach, we guide families through the planning process and provide incomparable insight.
+Whether you’re seeking a cemetery monument for cremation or a burial, our team of experts can help.